VK Partizan: The merry seventies

-The last two decades of the 20th century
+Last two decades of the 20th century

 The last decade before the breakup of Yugoslavia brought a change on the water polo map, both domestic and Euro-water polo.
 Partizan was no longer the dominant team in Yugoslavia, but remained in the top, and in Europe, the black and white water polo players won third place in the European Cup three times and once reached the final of the same competition.
 In this period, Partizan won "only" 3 national championship titles and 4 cups.
 Mladost and Jug were more successful, albeit not much and not on the scale of Partizan in the 60s and 70s.
 Vlaho Orlić again took over the position of coach-advisor, and former Partizan players began to perform the work of the first coach: Mirko Sandić, Siniša Belamarić, Duško Antunović, Nikola Stamenić and Ratko Rudić.
 The latter won the Mediterranean Cup with Partizan in 1989, and it was the first trophy in that competition that was placed in the club's showcases.

 Until the beginning of the 80s, Rudić, Belamarić, Stamenić, Predrag Manojlović were still playing for Partizan.
-In the meantime, new "Partizan sharks" are growing up in Banjica: Milorad Krivokapić and Aleksandar Šoštar, who were among the best goalkeepers in the world (and it can be said that they are still so to this day), Igor Milanović - probably the best water polo player in the world of all time, Igor Gočanin, Goran Rađenović, Zoran Petrović, Dragan Andrić...
+In the meantime, new "Partizan sharks" are growing up in Banjica: Milorad Krivokapić and Aleksandar Šoštar, who were among the top goalkeepers in the world, Igor Milanović - probably the best water polo player in the world of all time, Igor Gočanin, Goran Rađenović, Zoran Petrović, and Dragan Andrić.

-In the second half of the eighties, the brothers Dejan and Darko Udovičić, as well as the excellent center Dušan Popović, started playing for Partizan.
+In the second half of the eighties, the brothers Dejan and Darko Udovičić, as well as the center Dušan Popović, started playing for Partizan.

-The old and successful practice of bringing players from Croatian clubs continued, this time it was Anto Vasović and Vitomir Padovan, a little later Marinko Roje and Vaso Subotić arrived from PVK Jadran.
+The old and successful practice of bringing players from Croatian clubs continued, this time it was Anto Vasović and Vitomir Padovan.
+A little later Marinko Roje and Vaso Subotić arrived from PVK Jadran.
 All these players failed to fully prove themselves with Partizan playing on the Euro stage, primarily in the European Cup, but they still won 7 domestic trophies during the 80s, defeated the then invincible Jug and achieved excellent results with the national team.